Eureka! (video game): Gameplay

 At the start of Modern Caribbean, the game asks questions from each of the first four parts.
 You have to answer every question correctly to start the fifth part of the game.

 The plots in Eureka! are somewhat clichéd and the parser is very simplistic, usually limited to one verb and one object per command.
 Some rooms in the game have pictures representing them and sometime small animations.

 Unusually for text adventures, Eureka! maintains RPG-style hit points for your character.
 These hit points are lowered when your character is injured or raised when he gets something to eat.
 If the hit points reach 0, your character dies.

 Another feature of the game, was the rooms that had a time limit, which meant the player had to act quickly to complete a task or to quickly exit the area.

 The main text adventure was also accompanied by "arcade game" versions of the five parts.
 These were very simple affairs, where your character ran around a Pac-Man-style maze avoiding enemies.
 Apart from the maze layout and the graphics, all five parts were pretty much identical.
+Earning a high enough score would reward the player extra hit points in the adventure games, when loaded right after the arcade game.

 At the start of Arthurian Britain the wind blows a theme from Franz Liszt's Les Préludes.